fedora-python/portingguide/source/imports.rst

 .. [#f1] The downside of spelling out the package name is that it becomes harder to rename or reorganize the package.
-   In practice, the added work tends to be insignificant compared to updating all external modules that import your package.
+   In practice, if you do rename a project, the work added by absolute imports tends to be insignificant compared to updating all external modules that import your package.